dice-project/DICE-Deployment-Service/README.md

 $ nano inputs-openstack.yaml
 ```

+Your editor will open with the configuration file, which has all its properties
+set to generic values.
+Follow the comments, which explain the meaning of each
+property, replace the generic values with the actual ones, and save the inputs
+file.

 Then, make sure the Cloudify's virtual environment is activated, point the `cfy`
 to your Cloudify Manager - the same one that will serve as the DICE Deployment
 Service's backend - and use `up.sh` to deploy the blueprint: